-- Dr. Peter DiMaria, Associate Professor, Biochemistry - Dr. Bizuneh Workie, Associate Professor, Chemistry - Dr. Qiquan Wang, Associate Professor, Environmental Chemistry - Dr. Chen-Yu Lai, Associate Professor, Inorganic Chemistry - Dr. Cherese Winstead, Associate Professor, Chemistry - Dr. Daniela Radu, Assistant Professor, Chemistry - Dr. Dula Man, Assistant Professor, Biological Science - Dr. Wieping Guo, Lecturer, Chemistry - Dr. Thomas Planchon, Associate Professor, Physics - Dr. Y. Hwan Kim.
-Associate Professor Physiological Science
+- Dr. Peter DiMaria, Associate Professor, Biochemistry - Dr. Bizuneh Workie, Associate Professor, Analytical/Electro-Chemistry - Dr. Qiguan Wang, Associate Professor, Environmental Chemistry - Dr. Cherese Winstead Casson, Associate Professor, Analytical/Polymer Chemistry - Dr. Young-Gi Kim, Associate Professor, Organic Chemistry

-The Chemistry Department is located in the Science Center Building, occupying an approximate area of 20,000 ft in the third and first floor of the south side and an approximate area of 4000 ft in the second floor of the north side.
-It includes nine (9) spacious research laboratories, two (2) instrument rooms, three (3) teaching laboratories, eleven offices, one (1) student lounge, and one (1) seminar room.
+The Chemistry Department is located in the Science Center Building, occupying an approximate area of 20,000 ft2 in the third and first floor of the south side and an approximate area of 4000 ft2 in the second floor of the north side.
+It includes nine spacious research laboratories, two instrument rooms, three teaching laboratories, 11 offices, one student lounge, and one seminar room.

-The department has a wide selection of modern instruments and equipment to support teaching and research.
-Available equipment includes several gas chromatograph with a variety of detectors, a nuclear magnetic resonance spectrometer (400mHz), a flame and flameless atomic absorption, a FTIR, and several ultraviolet- visible spectrophotometers, several high performance liquid chromatograph with data collection system; and electroanalytical system.
+The Department has a wide selection of modern instruments and equipment to support teaching and research.
+Available equipment includes several gas chromatograph with a variety of detectors, a nuclear magnetic resonance spectrometer (400mHz), a flame and flameless atomic absorption, a FTIR, and several ultraviolet-visible spectrophotometers, several high performance liquid chromatograph with data collection system, and an electroanalytical system.